 We hear things all day long.
 Phones, cars, lawn mowers, conversation.
 We simply can’t stop to listen to everything (selective hearing!).
 But there are certainly times we need to concentrate on what is being said.

-When you only hear words that are being said to you and not truly listening, it can lead to hurt feelings, missed opportunities and potential conflicts.
+When you only hear words that are being said to you and you are not truly listening, it can lead to hurt feelings, missed opportunities and potential conflicts.
 Ask yourself, are you open to what another person is sharing?

 Try improving your listening skills with these tips: